The Hacker Who Reached Out to a Food Delivery Startup First

 Ongoing Relationship

-The researcher who found our SSRF became an informal advisor.
+The researcher who found the SSRF became an informal advisor.
 They've since flagged two more minor issues.
-We've built a relationship based on mutual respect.
+The startup built a relationship based on mutual respect.

 What is responsible disclosure?